panichella/SURF/README.md

 # SURF
-Replication Package for the paper entitled "Summarizing App Reviews  for Recommending Software Changes"
+Replication Package for the paper entitled "What Would Users Change in My Apps?
+Summarizing App Reviews for Recommending Software Changes"

 Description of the content of folder "SURF_replication_package":
 1) "Experiment I" contains: